rust-embedded/wg/rfcs/0590-new-cross-org.md

-Move the `cross` repository to a new GitHub organisation `cross-rs`, with volunteers from the current Tools team as initial owners of the new organisation, to continue development of `cross` outside of the working gruop.
+Move the `cross` repository to a new GitHub organisation `cross-rs`, with volunteers from the current Tools team as initial owners of the new organisation, to continue development of `cross` outside of the working group.

 # Motivation
 [motivation]: #motivation